DanDankRaft/addresser/README.md

 ## Installation
 TODO

+### Compiling on your own machine
+1. Download the source code
+2. install all the required packages
+3. run `npm run start:desktop` to run on a local installation of Excel, or `npm run start:web -- --document [DOCUMENT URL HERE]` to test on Excel for the web.

 ## Usage
 After installing the add-in, the functions can be called in Excel through regular formulas.
 All Addresser functions start with the prefix `ADDRESSER`.
 Add-in settings can be changed through the taskpane.
 Go to Add-ins -> Addresser -> Show Taskpane.

 ## Functions